close

 Who gets iodine tablets in Switzerland?

-Iodine tablets are given to residents who live a maximum of 50 kilometres away from a Swiss nuclear plant.
-Currently, there are three nuclear plants in operation: Beznau and Leibstadt (Canton Aargau) and Gösgen (Canton Solothurn).
+Iodine tablets are given to residents who live within 50 kilometres of a Swiss nuclear plant.
+Currently, there are three nuclear plants in operation: Beznau, Leibstadt (Canton Aargau) and Gösgen (Canton Solothurn).

-This means that those living in Zurich, Aarau, Basel, Zug, Lucerne, Winterthur, Schaffhausen as well as many other cities and cantons are required to receive iodine tablets from the cantonal authorities.
+This means that those living in Zurich, Aarau, Basel, Zug, Lucerne, Winterthur, and Schaffhausen, as well as many other cities and cantons receive iodine tablets from the federal authorities.
 The Swiss government has also ordered that every resident be given iodine tablets within 12 hours of declaring an emergency.

 When are you supposed to use iodine tablets?